jordanbell2357/jordanbell2357.github.io/_euler/.ipynb_checkpoints/euler-algebra-III-09-checkpoint.md

+487. We will propose another example, which may still farther illustrate this method.

+Ducats of Amsterdam are brought to Leipsic, having in the former city the value of 5 flor.
+4 stivers current ; that is to say, 1 ducat is worth 104 stivers, and 5 ducats are worth 26 Dutch florins.
+If, therefore, the *agio* of the bank at Amsterdam is 5 per cent. ; that is, if 105 currency are equal to 100 banco; and if the exchange from Leipsic to Amsterdam, in bank money, is

+[^5]: [Wiktionary: agio](https://en.wiktionary.org/wiki/agio): "The premium or percentage on a better sort of money when it is given in exchange for an inferior sort."

 #### References

 1. Leonhard Euler, *Elements of Algebra*, Translated by Rev. John Hewlett.
 Longmans, Hurst, Rees, Orme, and Co., London, 1822.